 James Borrell has put together a great list of volunteering conservation groups that look for volunteers happy to work in the outdoors.
-I would also add Raleigh International who are always on the look out for adventure leaders who can commit to a couple of months away.
+I would also add Raleigh International and ICS who are always in need of adventure leaders who can commit to a couple of months away.

-A good place to search for these opportunities is on The Royal Geographical Society (you can also be added to an ‘interested in expeditions’ list) and Explorers Connect.
-There are plenty of opportunities to join as support crew which gives you an opportunity to travel, meet cool people and gives you a good insight into the adventuring world.
+A good place to search for these opportunities is on The Royal Geographical Society (you can also be added to an ‘interested in expeditions’ list) and Explorers Connect who have a ‘Find a Teammate’ page where roles are often advertised.

 If you found this blog helpful, follow me on Facebook, Twitter and Instagram.
 Or you can subscribe to my YouTube channel.
 I give all my advice out for free on my website.
 If you want to say thanks, you can buy me a coffee!